openedx/edx-documentation/en_us/shared/reaching_learners/design_for_mobile.rst

 course for multiple devices and displays.

-To test the mobile experience of your course, sign in to your course using the edX Android or iPhone app, and view each courseware unit to make sure that it renders as you expect it to.
+To test the mobile experience of your course, sign in to your course using the edX Android or iPhone app, and view each course unit to make sure that it renders as you expect it to.